vishal230400/eRUPT_Tasks/task3/README.md

 - **Observations**:
     - SMALL, MEDIUM, LARGE, SERIAL does batches in fetching with 256,1000,4096,80000 bytes, according to implementation.
 Their results also would be in the same, in our case since k,v size is more than 80k bytes, so Latency of SMALL>MEDIUM>LARGE>SERIAL
     - ITERATOR byte range increases as iteration increases starts with 4096, 6144, 9216, 13824, 20736, 31104, 46656, 69984, 80000, 120000, so I expected performance to be similar to that of MEDIUM.
     - According to code, WANT_ALL and SERIAL are interlinked as same at few points, so I feel both must have similar performance, but WANT_ALL seem to have better performance than SERIAL.
+    - Byte Limit:
+            - /* _ITERATOR mode maps to one of the known streaming modes depending on iteration */
+            - const int mode_bytes_array[] = { GetRangeLimits::BYTE_LIMIT_UNLIMITED, 256, 1000, 4096, 80000 };
+            - /* The progression used for FDB_STREAMING_MODE_ITERATOR.
+   Goes 1.5 * previous. */
+            - static const int iteration_progression[] = { 4096, 6144, 9216, 13824, 20736, 31104, 46656, 69984, 80000, 120000 };
 - **Accomplishment**: Successfully created a C code to interact with FoundationDB, and retrieve 10k Key-Value pairs using different streaming modes.
 - **SubTask Completion**: The sub-task was fully completed.